AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

     1. Click **Save All**.

-## Refresh the Create Correspondence UI to see the custom logo {#refreshccrui}
+## Refresh the Create Correspondence UI so you can see the custom logo {#refreshccrui}

-Clear the browser cache and then open the Create Correspondence UI instance in your browser.
-You should see your custom logo.
+Clear the browser cache, and then open the Create Correspondence UI instance in your browser so you can see your custom logo.

 ![Create correspondence user interface with custom logo](assets/0_1_introscreenshot-1.png)